Fortran-FOSS-Programmers/ford/docs/user_guide/documentation_meta_data.rst

 However, in the case of procedure’s, the argument list may be on a different line from the item’s name.

-If warnings are turned on at the `command line <cli-warn>` or in the `project file <option-warn>`, then a message will be produced if an item’s source code is not successfully extracted.
+If warnings are turned on at the `command line <ford---warn>` or in the `project file <option-warn>`, then a message will be produced if an item’s source code is not successfully extracted.